Andonome/lk/system/systemd/journal.md

 ---
-title: "journal"
+title: journal
-tags: [ "systemd" ]
+tags:
+- systemd
 ---

 See a running log of all system messages: